Ensuring our food security

 Beekeeping: an industry of vital importance

-Numerous studies show that the addition of bees at a time when plants are flowering significantly increases both the yield and quality of crops.
+Studies show that adding bees when plants are flowering significantly increases the yield and quality of crops.

-Honey and other hive products generate around $100 million per year in Australia.
-The contribution of honey bees to agriculture through pollination services is estimated to be 190 times this figure and was valued at around $19 billion in Australia in 2017.
+Each year in Australia, honey and other hive products generate around $100 million.
+The contribution of honey bees to agriculture through pollination services is estimated to be 140 times this figure and was valued at around $14.2 billion in 2017.

-Honey bees and other pollinators are under threat worldwide for a number of reasons, including:
+Bees and other pollinators are under threat worldwide due to:

-Products like insecticides, fungicides, herbicides and fertilizers can all be highly toxic to bees, but many of these are commonly used in agriculture and horticulture impacting bee health and numbers.
+Many of the insecticides, fungicides, herbicides and fertilisers commonly used in agriculture and horticulture can be highly toxic to bees, impacting bee health and numbers.

-Commercial beekeeper numbers are decreasing in Australia and across the world for a number of reasons including reduced access to resources, low honey prices with increasing production costs, an under-appreciation of the value of pollination services, and the impact of serious bee diseases.
+Commercial beekeeper numbers are decreasing in Australia and across the world due to reduced access to resources, low honey prices, increasing production costs, an under-appreciation of the value of pollination services, and the impact of serious bee diseases.

-You can help — donate now to help protect our bees.
+You can help — donate now to help protect bees.